Revolutionary War Soldiers

 McAnally, John: (Note: Information from Mrs. Paul McAnally, whose husband was a descendant of Revolutionary soldier.
 Rt.
 1, Columbia, Tenn.)

 McCracken, James: "James McCracken b.
 Dec.
 14, 1754, S.C., Rev. Soldier, d.
 Mar.
-8, 1824, Lawrence Co., Tenn., m Mary Smith, b.
+8, 1824, Lawrence Co., TN, married Mary Smith, b.
 Mar.
-8, 1758, Pa."
+8, 1758, PA."
 Contributed by Mrs. Bart McLean, Box 415, Decatur, Texas.
 Tennessee Genealogical Society, "Ansearchin" News, Vol. 14, page 32, Jan.-Mar.
 1967.
 Buried McCracken Cemetery.
+(The information by Mrs. McLean has some errors.
+James actually died and is buried in Madison Co., AL, where the family lived before his wife and children migrated to TN.
+However, his widow, Mary, died and is buried in Lawrence Co., TN.)

 McLaren, Daniel: "Daniel McLaren was a solider in the Revolutionary War, and died in Lawrence County, Tenn. in 1840."
 Goodspeed’s "History of Tennessee", p.
 831. Goodspeed Pub.
 1886, Nashville, Tenn.
 (Ed: This history, also, states that Daniel McLaren, father of above, served five years in the Revolutionary War, holding the rank of Major and died in Hickman County, Tenn. in 1844.)